syseleven/shared-secrets/README.md

 * make PECL method work in a chroot environment to get rid of the direct call method
 * switch to a more personalized design (current design is taken from [here](https://github.com/twbs/bootstrap/tree/master/docs/examples/starter-template))
+* implement an alternative encryption scheme based on AES instead of GPG (fewer dependencies)
 * implement an expiry date functionality

 ## License